SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 Chose `Next Step` and keep the default values of the next two screens by choosing `Next Step` twice.

-On the `SAP HANA Database Advanced Settings` choose the option `Allow all IP addresses` and choose `Review and Create`.
+On the `SAP HANA Database Advanced Settings` choose the option `Allow all IP addresses` and choose `Next Step`.

-Choose `Create Instance`.
+Lastly, choose `Review and Create` and then `Create Instance`.

 ### Setup